When Will the Millennial Myth End?

 This article is reprinted with full credit to ThinkBusiness.ie – one of a growing number of voices who are tired of the mythological millennial.
 We encourage them all.

-Valuegraphics proves that millennials only agree on anything, across 380 values, wants needs and expectations we measured with 75,000 surveys, 15% of the time.
+Valuegraphics proves that millennials only agree on anything, across 380 values, wants needs and expectations we measured with 100,000 surveys in Canada and the USA, 15% of the time.
 And given that a random sample of all ages agrees 8% of the time, the millennials only agree with each other 5% of the time more than anyone they happen to be walking past on the street of any age.
 How can they be a group when they bear no resemblance to each other?

 Let's agree to stop these demographic stereotypes, and get over the generational labels.
 The maligned millennials have had more than their fair share of abuse, but maybe, just maybe we can save the next crop, Generation Z, from the same fate?